JetBrains/amper/docs/Documentation.md

 #### Special types of tests

-Unit tests are an integral part of a Module.
+Unit tests are an integral part of a module.
 In addition to unit tests, some platform have additional types of tests, such as Android [instrumented tests](https://developer.android.com/training/testing/instrumented-tests) or [iOS UI Test](https://developer.apple.com/documentation/xctest/user_interface_tests).
 Also project might need dedicated benchmarking, performance or integration tests.

-In order to keep Module configuration files simple and at the same to offer flexibility for different type of tests, Amper has a concept of _Auxiliary Modules_.
-Their main purpose is improving usability, and they differ from the regular Module in some important aspects:
+In order to keep module configuration files simple and at the same to offer flexibility for different type of tests, Amper has a concept of _Auxiliary Modules_.
+Their main purpose is improving usability, and they differ from the regular module in some important aspects:
-- Auxiliary Module should be located in a subfolder inside its main Module.
+- Auxiliary module should be located in a subfolder inside its main module.
-- There may be multiple Auxiliary Module for a single main Module.
+- There may be multiple Auxiliary module for a single main module.
-- Auxiliary Module have an implicit dependency on its main Module.
+- Auxiliary module have an implicit dependency on its main module.
-- Auxiliary Module is a _friend_ to its main Module and can see the internal declarations which are often needed for white-box of grey-box testing.
+- Auxiliary module is a _friend_ to its main module and can see the internal declarations which are often needed for white-box of grey-box testing.
-- Auxiliary Module inherit settings from its main Module.
+- Auxiliary module inherit settings from its main module.
-- Main Module cannot depend on its Auxiliary Module in `dependencies:` section, but can in `test-dependencies:` section.
+- Main module cannot depend on its Auxiliary module in `dependencies:` section, but can in `test-dependencies:` section.
-- Auxiliary Module is not accessible from outside its main Module, so other Modules can't depend on Auxiliary Modules.
+- Auxiliary module is not accessible from outside its main module, so other modules can't depend on Auxiliary modules.

-You may think of tests which are located in `test/` folder and have dedicated `test-dependencies:` and `test-settings:` as Auxiliary Modules, which are embedded directly into the main Module for the convenience.
+You may think of tests which are located in `test/` folder and have dedicated `test-dependencies:` and `test-settings:` as Auxiliary modules, which are embedded directly into the main module for the convenience.

-_NOTE: Auxiliary Modules design is work in progress is not implemented in the prototype._
+_NOTE: Auxiliary modules design is work in progress is not implemented in the prototype._

 #### Android Instrumented tests
-Here is how Android Instrumented tests could be added as an Auxiliary Module:
+Here is how Android Instrumented tests could be added as an Auxiliary module:

 Main module.yaml:
 ```yaml